Rapid training of Hamiltonian graph networks using random features: Computational experiments

 \subsection{Benchmarking against SOTA architectures}

 The goal of this benchmark is to compare the results of our model with the existing state-of-the-art graph-based network architectures used to model physical systems.
-The Adam optimizer~\autocite{adam-optimizer}, widely regarded as the SOTA optimizer for physics-informed GNNs \autocite{kumar-2023, thangamuthu-2022}, is used as the default in our comparisons.
+The Adam optimizer~\citep{adam-optimizer}, widely regarded as the SOTA optimizer for physics-informed GNNs \citep{kumar-2023, thangamuthu-2022}, is used as the default in our comparisons.
 We use the dataset and code from \citet{thangamuthu-2022}, introduced at the NeurIPS 2022 Datasets and Benchmarks Track.
-In line with the other experiments, we observe excellent performance on the benchmark spring systems (\Cref{fig:experiments}, c) with orders of magnitude faster training times while maintaining a comparable accuracy.
+In line with the other experiments, we observe excellent performance on the benchmark spring systems (\Cref{fig:experiments}, d) with orders of magnitude faster training times while maintaining a comparable accuracy.
 Training times are reported in \Cref{tab:benchmarking}.
-In our evaluations, certain specialized architectures such as Lagrangian Graph Networks (LGN) \cite{bhattoo-2022-lgn-ridig} occasionally exhibit instability and diverge on test trajectories, whereas our model maintains robust performance.
-For a detailed problem setup, accuracy comparison, and the architectures, please refer to the \Cref{sec:benchmarking_appendix}.
+In our evaluations, certain specialized architectures such as Lagrangian Graph Networks (LGN) \citep{bhattoo-2022-lgn-ridig} occasionally exhibit instability and diverge on test trajectories, whereas our model maintains robust performance.
+For a detailed problem setup, accuracy comparison, and the architectures, please see \Cref{sec:benchmarking_appendix}.